cozy/cozy-stack/docs/bitwarden.md

 devicePushToken=
 ```

-If authentication with two factors is enabled on the instance, this request
+If authentication with two factors is enabled on the instance and the
-will fail with a 400 status, but it will send an email with the code.
-The
+user not logged through a web session, this request will fail with a
+400 status, but it will send an email with the code.
+The request can
-request can be retried with an additional paramter: `twoFactorToken`.
+be retried with an additional paramter: `twoFactorToken`.

 **Note:** the `clientName` parameter is optional, and is not sent by the
 official bitwarden clients (a default value is used).